envris/digital-trade-handbook/teams/delivery-manager.md

 * an unexpected dependency with another team
 * a technical or operational hurdle
-* a last-minute issue raised by a stakeholder
+* a last-minute issue raised by a stakeholder.

 In these situations, the delivery manager takes on the 'blockers', working to remove them so the team can continue to deliver.